SMU-DIGA/cslm/index.md

 # Computer Science of Language Models

 Welcome to the era of new computer science!

-Let's be the new Cook!
+Let's be the new Cook and find the "NPC" problems for language models!

 ---